i-Learn-SKOS/conceptschemes/README.md

   - follow the instructions described in directory `input/onderwijsdoelen` to create/update all source and helper files and generate the derived files.
 Note: this uses the temporary deployment done above.
   - conversion to turtle will happen automatically in a later step
+- if changes are needed to `schemes/icons.ttl`, change `input/iconen/iconen.xlsx` and update its UTF-8 encoded CSV export `input/iconen/iconen.csv`.
+  Note that one change was done already, starting from `input/iconen/iconen-before-common-ondstruct-uris.xlsx` and documented in [the tools readme](tools/README.md).
+- if changes are needed to `schemes/ostr-additions.ttl`, change `input/onderwijsstructuur/ostr-additions.xlsx` and update its UTF-8 encoded CSV export `input/onderwijsstructuur/ostr-additions.csv`.
 - execute `do-construct-all.sh` in the `tools` directory
 - deploy the final version of `combined-inferred.ttl` to the default graph - see "Deploy turtle files" below
 - optionally (if SKOSMOS is in use): deploy other files to the appropriate graphs - see "Deploy turtle files" below